frederic-perez/AmE-dictionary/data/dictionary.md

 __fuller__ _n_ _A crowd of fullers and weavers._
 __fullness__
 __fulminate__ _v_ /ˈfʌlmɪˌneɪt; ˈfʊl-/ __1__ (often foll by: against) To make criticisms or denunciations; rail. __2__ To explode with noise and violence.
-__fulsome__ _adj_ Expressing a lot of admiration or praise for someone, often too much, in a way that does not sound sincere. _Our guests were fulsome in their compliments about the food._
+__fulsome__ _adj_ :two: /ˈfʊl səm, ˈfʌl-/ __1__ Offensive to good taste, esp. as being excessive; overdone: _fulsome décor._ __2__ Disgusting; sickening; repulsive: _fulsome mounds of greasy foods._ __3__ Expressing a lot of admiration or praise for someone, often too much, in a way that does not sound sincere.
+Excessively or insincerely lavish: _fulsome admiration._ _Our guests were fulsome in their compliments about the food._ _While most of the speeches expressed sincere appreciation for the outgoing CEO’s leadership, some were dense with fulsome and cringeworthy accolades._ __4__ Encompassing all aspects; comprehensive. __5__ Abundant or copious. _The photographs celebrate the island’s fulsome biodiversity._
 __fumble<sup>1</sup>__ _n_ _Cole returned a fumble 52 yards for a touchdown._
 __fumble<sup>2</sup>__ _v_ _She fumbled a Lucky Strike from a pack and worked at a book of matches._
 __fumbling__ _adj_ Showing lack of skill or aptitude. _Sexist ads banned: No fumbling dads, frazzled wives._